Force over Distance: Chapter 16

 “Hey,” Young said.
 “Take it easy.”

 “I’m pretty sure later is acceptable,” Greer said.
-“Want to put it to a vote?”
+“Wanna put it to a vote?”

 “This is not a democracy.”
-Rush went for the edge of the gurney like he didn’t remember Young still had one hell of a grip on his jacket.
-It was about as effective as the last time he’d tried it.
+Rush went for the edge of the gurney like he didn’t remember Young still had a fistful of his jacket.
+Young hauled him back as gently as possible.

 “Well,” Greer said, dryly, “you’ve got a point there.”

-Young could feel the scientist’s frustration escalate.
-“Hey,” Young said, leaning close to Rush.
-“You eat something, you let TJ fix up your feet, and then we’ll go.”
+Young felt the scientist’s frustration escalate.
+“Hey.”
+He leaned close to Rush.
+“You eat something, you let TJ fix up your feet, and we’ll go.”
 He did his best to frame the words with images, projecting the idea of a trade into Rush’s distressed thoughts.

 The scientist nodded.

 Young picked up a piece of the power bar and offered it to Rush.
-Rush took it and started eating.
 TJ sorted through her bag, piling gauze, scissors, and tape on the bedside table.

 Rush had made it through about two thirds of the power bar when the stuff TJ gave him started to kick in, slowing the urgency of his thoughts, diluting the effect of the chair.